 Whether you’re lactose intolerant or are just trying to avoid dairy products, we’ve got plenty of delicious and healthy recipes that you’ll love!
 Despite being free of decadent milk, cheese and butter, these dairy free dinners still pack plenty of flavor and nutrition.
-Add these meals to your South Beach Diet menu for tasty, low carb suppers all week long.
+Add these meals to your menu for tasty, low carb suppers all week long.

 Check out these 13 recipes for a delicious, dairy free dinner:

 We’re not sure which is better; the spiced, tender chicken or the robust sauce with cilantro, parsley, almonds, garlic and chili pepper.
 We pick both!
 The chicken can be prepared virtually anywhere—on the grill, in the oven or on the stovetop.
 The sauce can be made ahead and you can use the leftover ingredients to make a great guacamole.

 New to cooking?
 Here’s a terrific intro to broiling.
 Just combine six ingredients, coat your pork, bake and enjoy!
 As with everything you do in the kitchen, just don’t forget what you’re doing.
 Broiling can cook food at very high temperatures, so it’s important to keep an eye on your meat.

 Calories per Serving: 251

 Meal planning?
 Make this flavorful dish the same week you do the Low-Carb Chicken Fingers.
 You’ve already got the garlic and fresh limes you need for the zest and juice.
 Both entrees are easy weeknight affairs.
 This entrée is also impressive to serve on the weekend and satisfies half of the United States Department of Agriculture (USDA) recommendation to eat salmon (a food high in omega-3 fatty acids) twice a week.